hakeem-amsagguine/linux/Documentation/PCI/endpoint/pci-ntb-function.rst

   NO OF MEMORY WINDOW:

-	Specifies the number of memory windows supported by the NTB device.
+	Specifies the number of memory linux supported by the NTB device.

   SPAD OFFSET: